Image source: www.travelandleisure.com

 Top tip: Use a dog lead that lets you vary the length as you shop to keep them close.

-Leechpool and Owlbeech Woods have five different paths to explore through varying habitats and includes boardwalks, bridges and steps.
+Leechpool and Owlbeech Woods have five different paths to explore through varying habitats and includes boardwalks, bridges, and steps.
 Writers at the Guardian announced in 2017 that these woodlands are one of the best travel discoveries of 2017.
-The beautiful woodland often hosts organised dog walks too.
+The beautiful woodland that often hosts organised dog walks too.

 Top tip: Take water on long walks, as well as dog poo bags.